phenotypic.measure#

 BboxArea

 Area of the smallest rectangle that completely contains the colony.
-Represents the total spatial footprint of the colony including any empty space.
+Represents the total spatial shape of the colony including any empty space.
 In high-throughput assays, this helps assess colony positioning and potential interference with neighboring colonies.

 MajorAxisLength